MHickey2/EssenChelle-Oils/README.md

 -   [Am I Responsive](http://ami.responsivedesign.is/) - was used to create the multi-device mock-up above.
 -   [Bootstrap v5.2.3](https://getbootstrap.com/)
--   [Git:](https://git-scm.com/) - used for version control, updated and commited changes (this in turn updated site in Heroku).
+-   [Git:](https://git-scm.com/) - used for version control, updated and commited changes.
 -   [GitHub:](https://github.com/) - is the respository for all the git pushes.
 -   [Gitpod](https://gitpod.io/) - was the IDE Editor.
 -   [Heroku:](https://heroku.com) - used to deploy the application.